 Once returned to custody, the offender is not eligible for bail on the outstanding matters, however, is entitled to a review hearing.

 The Secretariat is advised of the offender’s return to custody and fixes a review date.
 Upon the public review date being set, the offender will be sent a bundle of documents (including the breach of ICO report, a copy of the reasons for the revocation and a document asking whether the offender would like to attend the review hearing, whether they would like to be legally represented and whether an interpreter is required.
-If the offender seeks legal representation, this can be through the Aboriginal Legal Service, Prisoners Legal Service or a nominated private solicitor.
+If the offender seeks legal representation, this can be through the Prisoners Legal Service or a nominated private solicitor.

 Unlike a parole order, after an offender has returned to custody on revocation of their ICO, legislation allows for reinstatement of the order at the review hearing.